leilawren/estrogen-injection-tracker/README.md

 A couple short, slapped-together scripts that let me keep track of my injection cycle.

 # Dependencies

-KDE Plasma "command-output" widget or some other widget like eww maybe.
+- KDE Plasma "command-output" widget or some other widget setup like eww or even waybar.
+- kdialog

 # How to use it